Aireenelz/phishing-url-detector/README.md

 ## Installation
 To install the Phishing URL Detector, follow these steps:
 1. Clone the repository.
-2. Install the required dependencies
+2. Install the required dependencies including streamlit and appropriate python libraries.

 ## Usage
-1. Run the app.py file:
+1. Run the app.py file locally.
 2. Input a website link into the text box.
 3. Click the "Predict" button to check if the website is safe or malicious.
+4. Alternatively, you can also access the streamlit app through this link: https://phishing-site-detector.streamlit.app/